As working moms, it’s pretty much in our blood to put everything on our plates and attempt to get it all done, right?

 You feel like your life is jam-packed.
 You feel like there’s no way you could possibly fit more things into your day.
 You’re go-go-go from the moment you wake up until the second your head hits the pillow.
 Right?
 While this may be accurate, I wonder how much time you’re spending doing other unnecessary things.
 I’m talking mindless browsing on Facebook, binge-watching Netflix shows, and just doing things that aren’t valuable to your life.
 When I actually paid attention to the time I was spending on everything in my life, I realized how much time I was wasting and could’ve been spending it doing more productive things.

 Last year, when I did a huge time audit of my life, I came up with an extra THREE HOURS in each day!!
-I have a whole lesson dedicated to just this in my online course, Working Moms Take Charge.

 Not allowing help or support –